Elmswell railway station: History

-Opening and early years (1846-1862)
+Opening and early years (1846–1862)

 The Ipswich and Bury Railway Company (I&BR) was formed to build a line from Ipswich to Bury St Edmunds.
 Its Act of 21 July 1845 authorised capital of £400,000 and it shared many shareholders and directors with the Eastern Union Railway (EUR) who were in the process of building their line from Colchester to Ipswich.
 The companies also shared the same head office location in Brook Street, Ipswich.

-The proposed line was 26.5 miles long, with intermediate stations at Bramford, Claydon, Needham, Stowmarket, Haughley Road, Elmswell and Thurston.
+The proposed line was 26.5 mi long, with intermediate stations at Bramford, Claydon, Needham, Stowmarket, Haughley Road, Elmswell and Thurston.

 The ground breaking ceremony took place in Ipswich on 1 August 1845 where twelve local worthies (including the mayor of Ipswich, engineer Peter Bruff and John Chevallier Cobbold) each filled a wheelbarrow with soil.
 Building the line was challenging with problems at Ipswich with tunnel construction and at Stowmarket where the local marsh swallowed up a lot of material with test probes finding the bog was 80 feet deep!

 On 26 November 1846 the first test train ran to a temporary station at Bury St Edmunds with stops at most stations on the route with the inevitable lavish celebrations.
 The official opening followed on 7 December 1846 when a special train ran from Shoreditch (later Bishopsgate railway station) to Bury.
 The Board of Trade inspection took place on 15 December 1846 and the line opened for traffic on 24 December.

-Great Eastern Railway (1862-1922)
+Great Eastern Railway (1862–1922)

 The GER added a waiting room and some toilets on the up platform.

 The Woolpit Brick Company operated on a site 1.25 miles south of Elmswell station.
 Initially a horse-worked narrow gauge tramway operated running along existing roads, to exchange sidings on the south side of the station.
 On 6 June 1920 a standard gauge line opened slightly to the east of the narrow gauge line on a purpose built alignment to the edge of Elmswell and thence via some street running to the station goods yard.
 The lease for this line was only 14 years and this duly terminated in 1915 after which the stock was auctioned on 23 September 1915 and the line lifted during 1916.
 The line operated three steam locomotives during its short life including a former Jersey Railways 2-4-0T called "Haro Haro". (photo).

 In 1911 a siding to a new bacon factory was opened.

-London & North Eastern Railway (1923-1947)
+London & North Eastern Railway (1923–1947)

 Following the 1923 grouping, Elmswell became a LNER station.
 During World War II the station acted as a railhead for RAF Great Ashfield.